AbdullahFaruk/cuc_jav_webdriver/README.md

 This project contains a Hello World example that searches Google.

-To execute the test, using Eclipse, navigate to src/test/java/steps then right-click on RunCukesTest.java.
+To execute the test, using Eclipse, navigate to src/test/java/runsupport then right-click on RunCukesTest.java.
-In the menu click on Run As then select JUnit Test.
+In the menu click on **Run As** then select **JUnit Test**.

 The last two steps are pending and are left as an exercise.